raganwald/supervis.es/README.md

     sequence(plusOne, double, double)(1)
       #=> 8

-If the first argument to `sequence` is an instance of `Monad`, then `sequence` will use the Monad to wrap and unwrap values along the way.
+If the first argument to `sequence` is an instance of `Supervisor`, then `sequence` will use the Supervisor to wrap and unwrap values along the way.
 Here is the above example using the `Writer` monad:

     plusOne = (n) -> [n + 1, "(#{n}) -> #{n + 1}; "]
     double = (n) -> [n * 2, "(#{n}) -> #{n * 2}; "]

-    sequence(Monad.Writer, plusOne, double, double)(1)
+    sequence(Supervisor.Writer, plusOne, double, double)(1)
       #=> [ 8, '(1) -> 2; (2) -> 4; (4) -> 8; ' ]

-If the first argument isn't a Monad instance, `sequence` actually uses the `Identity` monad behind the scenes.
+If the first argument isn't a Supervisor instance, `sequence` actually uses the `Identity` monad behind the scenes.

 At this time, I've coded up: